Omnichannel marketing campaigns are a powerful driver of sales for B2C and ecommerce brands, but they’re not easy to execute.

 Testing for what works best—and where

-We wish there was a one-size-fits-all solution for omnichannel marketing (we’d be the first to tell you if we knew the secret).
+We wish there was a one-size-fits-all solution for an omnichannel approach (we’d be the first to tell you if we knew the secret).
 But until that moment occurs, we’re stuck with the same testing hypotheses and methodology marketers have been using for years.
 But if nothing else, the tools we use have gotten more advanced, as have the insights we can cull from the data.

 For your omnichannel campaign series, there are a few key indicators that will clue you into whether your ads and emails are making a splash, or if you need to go back and tweak a few things.

 Maybe the intervals between the messages you sent need to be shorter so that you’re on the top of your customers’ minds.
 Maybe a message you’re pushing on one platform would resonate better on a different one.
 Or maybe you just need to tighten up your constraints to ensure certain contacts on your email list aren’t getting messages too frequently, like in the example below.

 Whatever you decide to test, don’t lose sight of the big picture.
 While it can be tempting to get caught up in which touchpoints are performing best or where people are dropping out of your campaign, that data only makes up a small part of what ultimately determines the success of your campaign series.
 Just keep testing until your campaign is driving real results.

 Be where your buyers are

 Even if it doesn’t always seem like it, take comfort in the fact that your customers are out there just waiting for you to find them.
 In fact, Google found that 90 percent of people who own multiple devices switch between them an average of three times a day just to complete a simple task.
 Obviously, the need to create campaigns that cater directly to users who live on multiple platforms and devices can no longer be ignored for ecommerce marketers.